anoniemerd/docker-mysql-cron-backup/README.md

 ---

-## 📜 License

 This setup uses the upstream image **fradelg/mysql-cron-backup** under its respective license.
-Your additional scripts/config here can be licensed as you prefer.